Setting up Pipelines via GitHub Machine Users

 Background

-Guidance on Storing Secrets
+Guidance on storing secrets

-button to prevent the token from being exposed.
+button to prevent exposure.

-GitHub has two types of tokens that can be generated:
+GitHub supports two types of tokens:

 - Classic tokens